Spencer Steer Player Props: Reds vs. Padres

 Spencer Steer At The Plate

-- Steer has 82 hits and an OBP of .374 to go with a slugging percentage of .497.
-All three of those stats are tops among Cincinnati hitters this season.
+- Steer has 82 hits and an OBP of .370 to go with a slugging percentage of .490.
+All three of those stats rank first among Cincinnati hitters this season.

-- Among qualifying hitters in baseball, he ranks 27th in batting average, 14th in on-base percentage, and 21st in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 36th, his on-base percentage ranks 19th, and he is 32nd in the league in slugging.

-- Steer has picked up a hit in 53 of 79 games this season, with multiple hits 22 times.
+- Steer has picked up a hit in 66.3% of his 80 games this year, with multiple hits in 27.5% of them.

-- Steer has picked up an RBI in 41.8% of his games this year, with two or more RBI in 16.5% of his games.
-He has also driven in three or more runs in two contests.
+- Steer has an RBI in 33 of 80 games this season, with multiple RBI in 13 of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.